Spatial-Data-Science-and-GEO-AI-Lab/GreenExp_R/README.md

 #logical    2203   23437     251

 ```
 The results of these two accessibility approaches are considerably different.
 In particular, the network approach indicates longer median and mean distance compared to Euclidean distance.
-This is logical, considering the fact that street notwork distance are usually longer than crow-fly (Euclidean) distance.
+This is logical, considering the fact that street network distance are usually longer than crow-fly (Euclidean) distance.
 The functions provide different ways of measuring accessibility to ensure, access to greenspace has been estimated as with reasonable manner.

 ## Visibility